 Amidst the backdrop of the mighty snow-clad Himalayan peaks, Darjeeling is famous for its tea plantations, spectacular views of snow-capped peaks and Darjeeling Himalayan Railway.
 The majestic Kanchenjunga, third highest mountain in ...

 Coorg is the largest producer of Coffee in India.
-Also, it is one of the places with highest rainfall in India.
-Places like Raja's seat, Abbey Falls, Iruppu Falls, Omkareshwara Temple, Bylakuppe, Talacauvery and Dubare are the major attractions to be included in Coorg Tour Packages.
+Also, it is one of the places with the highest rainfall in India.
+Places like Raja's Seat, Abbey Falls, Iruppu Falls, Omkareshwara Temple, Bylakuppe, Talacauvery and Dubare are the major attractions to be included in Coorg Holiday Packages.
 The famous Cauvery River is originated in the hills of Coorg at Talacauvery.

 At a distance of 33 km from Dehradun, 187 km from Ambala, 197 km from Chandigarh, 278 km from Delhi, 263 km from Shimla and 310 km from Nainital, Mussoorie is a popular hill station in Dehradun district of Uttarakhand state.
 This is one of the most popular hill stations in Uttarakhand and also one of the best tourist places near Delhi.
 Mussoorie is one of the well known tourist destination not to miss in your honeymoon trip.